-The clinical evaluation of medical devices is an important activity carried out by manufacturers to demonstrate device safety and performance to notified the Body of the claimed intended use.
+The medical device clinical evaluation is an important activity carried out by manufacturers to demonstrate device safety and performance to notified the Body of the claimed intended use.
 This is demonstrated through clinical literature, clinical experience data, and information gathered from the clinical trial(s).
-The below content provides technical guidance to registration applicants for conducting medical device clinical evaluation and successfully documenting it.
+The below content provides technical guidance to registration applicants for conducting a clinical evaluation of medical device and successfully documenting it.

 Clinical Evaluation of Medical Device

 The Clinical Evaluation Report(CER) contains the clinical evaluation results and the clinical evidence on which it is based to support the assessment of the device’s conformity.
 To obtain CE marking in the European Union, all device manufacturers must prove their devices meet the general safety and performance requirements (GSPR) per Annex I of the MDR? to comply; the medical device manufactures must conduct Clinical Evaluation per Article 61 and Annex XIV of the MDR, including Post Market Clinical Follow-up [PMCF].

 Medical Device Clinical Evaluation is a continuous or ongoing process conducted throughout the life cycle based on a comprehensive analysis of available pre-and post-market clinical data relevant to the intended use of the device in question, including clinical performance data and safety data from PMS, PMCF, or clinical investigation.